 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) Then Pilate told the chief priests and the crowds, “I can’t find anything that this man is guilty of.”

-OET-LVAnd the Pilatos said to the chief_priests and the crowds:
+OET-LV And the Pilatos said to the chief_priests and the crowds:

 I_am_finding not_one guilty in the this man.

-SR-GNT δὲ Πιλᾶτος εἶπεν πρὸς τοὺς ἀρχιερεῖς καὶ τοὺς ὄχλους, “Οὐδὲν εὑρίσκω αἴτιον ἐν τῷ ἀνθρώπῳ τούτῳ.”
+SR-GNT Ὁ δὲ Πιλᾶτος εἶπεν πρὸς τοὺς ἀρχιερεῖς καὶ τοὺς ὄχλους, “Οὐδὲν εὑρίσκω αἴτιον ἐν τῷ ἀνθρώπῳ τούτῳ.” ‡

 (Ho de Pilatos eipen pros tous arⱪiereis kai tous oⱪlous, “Ouden heuriskō aition en tōi anthrōpōi toutōi.”)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, cyan:dative/indirect object.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, cyan:dative/indirect object.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).